Kelzor/Introductory-ancient-DNA-practical/aDNA Data Analysis I/aDNA_Data_Analysis_I.md

 - Look at line 20 of the rescaled `.sam`.
 Have any of the base quality scores for that read been rescaled?

-- Look at line 237 of the rescaled `.sam`.
+- Look at line 302 of the rescaled `.sam`.
 Have any of the base quality scores for that read been rescaled?

 ## Part 4: Using `qualimap` to determine reference coverage and depth

 [**Qualimap**](http://qualimap.conesalab.org/) is a tool that assesses genome coverage and depth from `.bam` files.
-I have run the tool for you and generated outputs.
+I have run the tool for you and generated outputs from the dedupped and quality filtered bams.

 | Sample |  Qualimap `.html` report | Qualimap `.txt` report |
 |--------|-------------|-------------|